michidk/texlive-docker/README.md

 # Texlive-Docker
-A simple texlive docker image based on Alpine Linux.
+A lightweight texlive docker image based on Alpine Linux.